-8.2 Trigger Date: The satisfaction or waiver of this Condition Precedent is a condition to the occurrence of the Trigger Date.
-If this Condition Precedent becomes incapable of being satisfied prior to the Trigger Date:

-- (i) this Agreement shall be terminated;

-- (ii) Nasdaq may continue the Nasdaq Offer;

-- (iii) the Bidder may continue the Bidder Offer; and

-(iv) Borse Dubai shall promptly assign the benefit of the Irrevocables to Nasdaq (subject to their respective terms).

-8.3 Closing: The continued satisfaction or waiver of this Condition Precedent is a condition to the occurrence of the Closing.
-If this Condition Precedent becomes incapable of being satisfied following the Trigger Date:
+- 8.1 Beneficiary: Borse Dubai and Nasdag. - 8.2 Trigger Date: The satisfaction or waiver of this Condition Precedent is a condition to the occurrence of the Trigger Date.
+If this Condition Precedent becomes incapable of being satisfied prior to the Trigger Date: - this Agreement shall be terminated; - (ii) Nasdaq may continue the Nasdaq Offer; - (iii) the Bidder may continue the Bidder Offer; and - (iv) Borse Dubai shall promptly assign the benefit of the Irrevocables to Nasdaq (subject to their respective terms). - 8.3 Closing: The continued satisfaction or waiver of this Condition Precedent is a condition to the occurrence of the Closing.
+If this Condition Precedent becomes incapable of being satisfied following the Trigger Date: - (i) this Agreement shall be terminated;

-- (i) this Agreement shall be terminated; - (ii) Nasdaq may launch a new offer; - (iii) the Bidder may continue the Bidder Offer; and - (iv) Borse Dubai shall promptly assign the benefit of the Irrevocables to Nasdaq (subject to their respective terms).
+- (ii) Nasdaq may launch a new offer; - (iii) the Bidder may continue the Bidder Offer; and - (iv) Borse Dubai shall promptly assign the benefit of the Irrevocables to Nasdag (subject to their respective terms).